-The Department's Practice Improvement Case Review (PICR) in-home/out-of-home tool continues to be used to monitor ICWA placement preferences.
-The tool contains questions, which mirror the CFSR review tool, related to placement of the child in accordance with ICWA placement preferences.
-Data from the last two years shows roughly 80% to 90% of cases reviewed showed the American Indian child was placed or concerted efforts were made to place the child in accordance with ICWA placement preferences.
+The Department's Practice Improvement Case Review (PICR) in-home and out-of-home instrument continues to be used to monitor ICWA placement preferences.
+The tool contains questions, which mirror the CFSR review instrument, related to placement of the child in accordance with ICWA placement preferences.
+Data from CY 2017 shows roughly three out of four applicable cases reviewed indicated the American Indian child was placed or concerted efforts were made to place the child in accordance with ICWA placement preferences.

-According to the FFY 2016 AFCARS file, 43% of all American Indian children served were placed with a relative foster family or on a trial home visit with a parent.
+According to the FFY 2017 AFCARS file, 43% of all American Indian children served were placed with a relative foster family or on a trial home visit with a parent.